jasonjlock/react-native-env/README.md

 ### Android

-Referrer to the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html) to download, install, and configure Android Studio.
+Refer to the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html) to download, install, and configure Android Studio.
 After Android Studio is setup, start it, select Open an existing Android Studio Project, and find your React Native Android project.

 Now that your project has been added to Android Studio, run it by pressing Control + R on Mac and Shift + F10 on Windows, then select your virtual device.
 This will bring up an emulator running your app.
-Make some code changes (<YOUR APP NAME>/App.js for example) then press the R key twice to reload the emulator.
+Make some code changes (App.js for example) then press the R key twice to reload the emulator.

 ### iOS

-Referrer to the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html) to download, install, and configure Xcode.
+Refer to the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html) to download, install, and configure Xcode.

 Open <YOUR APP NAME>/ios/<YOUR APP NAME>.xcodeproj in Xcode.

 Run your project by pressing Command-R. This will will bring up a simulator running your app.
-Make some code changes (<YOUR APP NAME>/App.js for example) then press Command-R to reload the simulator.
+Make some code changes (App.js for example) then press Command-R to reload the simulator.

 Stop the running containers: